-In order to be considered “in-status” for your F-1 Visa, you are required to be a full-time student during the fall and spring semesters.
-While enrolled, you must be registered for at least 12 credit hours while attending classes at OTC.
-A waiver to drop below full-time student status is provided only in emergency situations and must be approved by the IPO before any class can be dropped.
-If you drop any classes without the express approval of the IPO Director, you will be considered out-of-status for your F-1 Visa, and your SEVIS account will be terminated.
+In order to be considered “in-status” for your F-1 Visa, OTC requires you to be a full-time student during the fall and spring semesters.
+While enrolled, you must register for at least 12 credit hours while attending classes at OTC.
+OTC provides waivers to drop below full-time student status only in emergency situations.
+The IPO must approve it before a student can drop any class.
+If you drop any classes without the express approval of the IPO Director, OTC will consider you out-of-status for your F-1 Visa.
+This will result in the termination of your SEVIS account.

 For more information concerning the institutional probation and suspension policy, check pages 16 and 17 of the Student Handbook, or use the link provided below.
 If you have any questions or need assistance in developing an academic plan to help restore your GPA to a satisfactory level, please contact the IPO.

-International students are not permitted to work off-campus while attending college on an F-1 visa.
-Waivers to work off-campus are possible only under situations of extreme financial hardship after one year of successful academic performance, as approved by the IPO Director.
+F-1 visas do not permit international students to work off-campus while attending college.
+Waivers to work off-campus are possible only under situations of extreme financial hardship.
+You can apply for this after one year of successful academic performance, as approved by the IPO Director.
 Eligible students can apply for OPT or CPT to work off campus.
-Unauthorized work off-campus will result in termination of your SEVIS account, and you will be considered out-of-status for yoru F-1 visa.
+Unauthorized work off-campus will result in termination of your SEVIS account.
+This will result in OTC considering you out-of-status for your F-1 visa.

-- Change your Address
+- Change your address

-- Change your Degree or Program of Study at OTC
+- Change your degree or program of study at OTC

-- Get Married or Otherwise Change your Name
+- Get married or otherwise change your name

-- Want to Apply for a Waiver to Work Off-campus
+- Want to apply for a waiver to work off-campus

 Procedures for Temporary Protected Status Students

 As noted in the USCIS website, TPS status does not lead to a green card, and does not place the bearer in immigration status.
-Much like the Deferred Action for Childhood Arrivals (DACA) which has a two-year expiration, TPS is a limited status and does not confer permanent residence or the intention of permanent residence, unlike refugee or asylum status.
+Much like the Deferred Action for Childhood Arrivals (DACA) which has a two-year expiration, TPS is a limited status.
+This designation of status does not confer permanent residence or the intention of permanent residence, unlike refugee or asylum status.
 If they so desire, students do have the right to apply for a green card through refugee or asylum or through the permanent resident immigration application process.